 It introduces some terminology from the EU Tariff Code, specifically Transmission Services Revenue and Non-Transmission Services Revenue and Transmission Services Charges and Non Transmission Services Charges.
-The revenues will map across to TO and SO revenues thereby not changing the total revenue to be collected through Transportation charges.
-The more material change will be the amendments to the charging methodologies in calculating the charges that will be applied to recover the allowed revenues from NTS network Users through the Transportation charges.
+The revenues -will map across to TO and SO revenues thereby not changing the total revenue to be collected through Transportation charges.
+Therefore the overall revenue that the Transmission Charges will recover, in total, will remain the same and tThe more material change will be the amendments to the charging methodologies in calculating the charges that will be applied to recover the allowed revenues from NTS network Users through the NTS-Transportation charges.

-This proposal also introduces, for some aspects of this methodology change, some transitional arrangements and mechanisms to review and refine components of the charging framework over time so they continue to better facilitate the relevant methodology objectives1 and support the evolution of the GB charging regime.
+This proposal also introduces, for some aspects of this methodology change, some transitional arrangements and mechanisms to review and refine components of the charging framework over time so they continue to better meet-facilitate the relevant methodology objectives 1 and support the evolution of the GB charging regime.